giulioruffini/EMOD1/README.md

 The generation of the original cortical surface is not done within these scripts.
 Surfaces generated with typical segmentation sofware (Freesurfer, Simnibs) are adequate provided they are converted to text files.
 Place the list of vertices/triangles inside a subject folder and rename them to: nodes_GM_full/faces_GM_full.txt.

+# Running the code
+ - the main script is EMOD_calculation.py
+ - run this script in Python 3 from the EMOD1 directory (working directory)
+ - Close the Mayavi windows after each step to proceed

 # Todos
  - Implement other versions of EMOD